 September 30, 2016 concludes our ministry together at Takoma Park Church.
 Along with gratitude for our shared ministry, I am filled with sorrow.
 Saying goodbye, really walking through grief, is essential to living our Resurrection faith.

-Copies of Pastor Mark's sermons will be available (August 14, September 11, September 18, September 25), along with a list of recommendations and leadership tasks ahead.
+Copies of Pastor Mark's sermons will be available (August 14, September 11, September 18, September 25).

 TPPC and Takoma Boy Scout Troop 33 just celebrated 95 years of scouting together!
 Troop 33 was established in 1920 in partnership with TPPC, making it one of the longest continuously chartered Troops in the nation.
 The Troop has a proud history of service to the church family, community and the nation.

 In December 2015 the City of Takoma Park issued an official Mayoral Proclamation “RECOGNIZING THE 95TH ANNIVERSARY OF BOY SCOUT TROOP 33 IN TAKOMA PARK”.
 Thank you TPPC for your faithful support of the many scouts and families of Troop 33!

 A Resolution of Committed Racial Mindfulness was adopted by our Session at its May meeting.
 The resolution grew out of discussions by a small group of TPPC members and friends who have been meeting to discuss how our church can respond to pervasive racism in our country.
 Our concerns were sparked by recent killings of African American men by law enforcement officers in Ferguson, New York, Cleveland, Baltimore, and elsewhere.
 These matters reflect how deeply white privilege and racial prejudice is embedded in our society and communities.